Naf7nh/ThermalVision/README.md

 # ThermalVision

 This repository is for setting up a thermal imaging-based edge computing system using a Raspberry Pi and a FLIR Lepton thermal camera.
 The objective of this repository is to provide step-by-step guidance on how to set up a thermal imaging-based edge computing system using Raspberry Pi and develop an algorithm for occupancy detection in buildings.
-This repository comprises two main components: a tutorial detailing the hardware portion and the Python code for creating a CNN to detect up to 4 people in an image.
+This repository comprises three main components: a tutorial detailing the hardware, a script for creating the training and validation datasets, and a script for training a CNN to detect up to 4 people in an image.
 The published paper for this repository can be found [here](https://doi.org/10.1016/j.buildenv.2025.113871)

 ## Contents of the Files